“The Only Thing That Is Constant Is Change.”― Heraclitus

 To iterate or not – one doesn’t think twice when it comes to features and functionalities, but when it comes to redesigning the app or website, it seems like taking on a mammoth task.

 Yet there are those that are nitpicky and can’t stop obsessing.
 One has to strike a balance.

-In this expert roundup post, we asked some well-known industry experts when to consider redesigning your mobile app and website and how to go about it.
+In this expert roundup post, we asked some well-known industry experts when to consider hiring an app development company to redesign your mobile app and website and how to go about it.

 Here’s what they have to say:

 #1 When several changes end up with a messy product, it’s time to redesign